jfritz25/Project3/app/src/main/java/com/example/project3/README.md

   - specifically the radio buttons
 - Understanding the Nav graph component

 Backend Challenges:
+- Integrating the messageId to the fragment arguments to be passed
+- Integrating the 80% if statement to catch and display the according message
+- Overriding the text value on the fragment 1 page to accommodate the above feature
 - Implementing a way to pass items through safe args rather than bundles
 - Understanding the inflating of views
 - How to utilize onCreate() versus hard coding outside then calling it on inflate